-Note 17.
+Note 18.
 Consolidation of Variable Interest Entity

-The Group and ConocoPhillips have a joint venture NMNG which develops oil reserves in the Timan-Pechora region of the Russian Federation.
-The Group and ConocoPhillips have equal voting rights over the joint venture's activity and effective ownership interests of 70% and 30%, respectively.
+The Group and ConocoPhillips had a joint venture NMNG which develops oil reserves in the Timan-Pechora region of the Russian Federation.
+The Group and ConocoPhillips had equal voting rights over the joint venture's activity and effective ownership interests of 70% and 30%, respectively.
+In August 2012, the Group acquired ConocoPhillips' investment in NMNG and certain assets related to NMNG for \$604 million.
+The acquisition brought the Group's total ownership interest in NMNG to 100%.